-1. Integral management of watersheds and efficient use of water
+1. Integrated Management of watersheds and the efficient use of water

-In the last fifteen years we have effectively contributed to developing practical examples of efficient water use.
-At the same time, together with the local entities, we have been working on global policies and programs on the subject.
-Within the framework of this program, training activities have been developed for forest firefighters and a fire prevention system.
-Finally PROMETA provides advice to governors and municipal governments on this issue.
+In the last 15 years we have effectively contributed in developing practical examples of efficient water use.
+Furthermore, we have worked together with local entities to develop policies and global programs concerning this issue.
+In the framework of this program, we have trained forest firemen and set up a fire prevention system as part of the action plan.

 2. Support and creation of conservation units.

-PROMETA, works on the creation and sustainability of conservation units in critical sites.
-Over 26 years it has contributed to the development of more than 21 national, departmental and local protected areas in 8 of Bolivia’s nine departments.
+PROMETA works in the creation and the sustainability of conservation units in critical sites.
+During its 27 years, it has contributed to the development of over 21 protected areas, nationally and locally in 8 out of the 9 Departments of Bolivia.

 3. Conservation of threatened species

-PROMETA, works on conservation initiatives for 4 threatened species in three Biogeographic regions of Bolivia; the Andean Guanaco (Lama guanicoe) and the Vicuña (Vicugna vicugna) in the Altiplano, the Chimera Quimilero (Catagonus wagneri) in the Chaco and the spectacled bear (tremarctos ornatus) in the Bolivian jungle Tucumana (Subandino).
+PROMETA works in conservation initiatives for 4 threatened species in three biogeographical regions of Bolivia: The Andean guanaco (Lama guanicoe) and the vicuña (Vicugna vicugna) in the Altiplano (high plains of Bolivia), the Chacoan peccary (Catagonus wagneri) in the Chaco and the Andean bear (Tremarctos ornatus) in the sub-Andean forest.

-Through studies, the presence of these species and an approximation of their state of conservation have been corroborated based on the official information of the Red Book of the vertebrate wild fauna of Bolivia.
-At the same time, we work on technical studies for the declaration of three municipal protected areas; two in the department of Potosí and one in the department of Tarija; In the dry Chaco region, the “El Corbalán” Nature Reserve is being used to declare a Peace Park between Bolivia and Paraguay in the territory where the Chaco War was fought in the 1930s.
+Through our research we have confirmed the presence of these species and an approximation of their conservation status with information based on the Red Book of Wildlife and Vertebrates of Bolivia.
+Meanwhile technical studies are carried out for the creation of three municipal protected areas: two in the Department of Potosí and one in Tarija.
+Furthermore, in the region of the dry Chaco, in the Natural Reserve of “El Corbalán” work is underway for the establishment of a Peace Park between Bolivia and Paraguay in the territory where the Chaco War took place in the 1930s.

-In the past two years the work of the researcher Ximena Velez, in the framework of the joint work between the Chester Zoo and PROMETA, won the Whitley 2017 Award.
+In the last two years, the work by Ximena Velez in the framework of Chester Zoo and PROMETA has earned her the Whitley Award in 2017.

 4. Adaptation and mitigation to climate change.

-Prometa promotes measures aimed at: Reducing vulnerabilities to natural or anthropogenic threats, increasing the resilience of human groups, reducing the risk of disasters and minimizing their potential damage in articulation with local Decisions and Actors.
+PROMETA fosters measures directed towards reducing the vulnerability to natural or human threats, increasing the resilience of human groups, reducing the risk of disasters and minimizing the potential damage with the coordination between decision makers and local actors.

-We have developed a methodology for assessing the vulnerability, threats and risks associated with climate change and for the preparation of climate change adaptation plans at the regional and local levels.
+We have developed a methodology for the evaluation of the vulnerabilities, threats and risks associated with climate change and for the elaboration of Adaptation Plans to climate change at the national and local levels.

-PROMETA promotes the revaluation of the raising of camelid (llama and alpaca) livestock and the sustainable use of (vicuña) fiber in the highland region of southern Bolivia, as a strategy to diversify and increase the economic income of families, conservation of the native prairie, adaptation to climate change, and linking products and by-products of the Andean region with consumer markets.
+PROMETA promotes the reappraisal of Camelid farming (llama and alpaca) and the sustainable use of vicuña wool in the southern part of the Bolivian Altiplano as a way to diversify and increase the economic revenue of families, the conservation of the native prairie and an adaptation to climate change.
+Also, the connection of products and by-products of the Andean region with larger consumer markets.

-PROMETA promotes the implementation of agricultural, livestock and non-agricultural productive enterprises that are identified based on the productive potential of the intervention territories.
-These initiatives are led by young people and therefore have an effective impact on the inclusion of this age group of the population in local socio-economic development.
-For the implementation of these projects, a municipal model of incubator of rural economic initiatives has been developed, as a strategy for generating employment and self-employment.
+PROMETA promotes the implementation of productive ventures in agriculture, livestock and non – agricultural production detected from the production potential of the assisted territories.
+These initiatives are lead by young people and therefore have an effective incidence in the inclusion of this age group in the socio economic development.
+For the implementation of these business ventures we have developed an initiative incubator model in the Municipality for rural economic initiatives, as a strategy for job creation and self-employment.